h-yung/website-cafe/README.md

 * Pageload speed: Large visual files impact this significantly.
 I've resized them as much as possible without compromising the experience, but there should be better solutions around file compression).
 For another website/business with less photography, visual interest could be added with animation, visuals in SVG format, offset color blocking (see: grid) again.
 * JavaScript query selectors: A lot of this went on for the dynamically generated menu.
 I would like to better understand what's best practices around selectors here.

-Some question remains around why condensing the JavaScript files (e.g., moving what's in orders.js into main.js) causes errors.
+Some question remains around why condensing the JavaScript files (e.g., moving what's in orders.js into main.js) can cause errors.

 ## Related projects
 **Memory Challenge:** https://github.com/h-yung/memory-challenge